 Raptors use late free throws for 116-113 win over Hornets

+''I think we're starting to understand what we have to do,'' said Powell, who played 28 minutes and made six 3-pointers. ''Guys are getting more comfortable with the flow of the game.
+That's what you try to do early in the season.''

-Gordon Heyward scored 25 points and Terry Rozier added 24 for the Hornets, losers of three straight.
+Gordon Heyward scored 25 points and Terry Rozier added 24 for the Hornets, losers of three straight, two of them against the Raptors in the last three nights.
 P.J.
-Washington finished with 14 points and 12 rebounds.
+Washington finished with 14 points and 12 rebounds, and Devonte Graham had 20 points and seven assists..

 The Hornets had a chance to tie or take the lead but were called for a 24-second violation with 14.8 seconds left.